hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

               port_value: 8080
 ```

-A cluster is a collection of address with IP and port that are the backend for a service, in this case we use domain name in Kubernetes instead - `ping-svc.default.svc.cluster.local`.
+A cluster is a collection of address with IP and port that are the backend for a service, in this case we use domain name in Kubernetes instead - `ping-svc.default.svc.cluster.local`, and cluster type `STRICT_DNS`.

 Envoy supports some load balancer types, we use round robin order for upstream selection for now.